-The organic coating of wall tiles and splash backs is not a new idea, however this has not been the first thought on a designers mind when drawing up a new 'high end' bespoke kitchen or indeed bathroom.
+Flat glass coating produces an organic type of coating for wall tiles and splashbacks.
+Although this is not a new idea and not been the first thought on a designers mind when drawing up a new 'high end' bespoke kitchen or indeed a bathroom.
 There is an increasing amount of flat and shaped glass with clean sharp lines and hygienic surfaces being used.
 The colour and photographic quality images and materials at the disposal of the designers are changing.
 These are in demand for kitchens, bathrooms and other hard-wearing surface requirements in the home and industry.

 The Flat Glass Coating Machine Solution